Entanglement-ergodic quantum systems equilibrate exponentially well

 vi) Similarly, we expect the notion of entaglement-ergodicity to be weaker than the ETH: if one assumes that the ETH applies to some subsystems containing a finite fraction of the total system, then we strongly believe that the ETH implies entanglement-ergodicity and hence equilibration with high precision (see Supplemental Material, \ref*{app:eth}).

-vii) With stronger assumptions on the regions $A_\Lambda$, we can extend the applicability of definition of entanglement ergodicity to states related by quasi-local unitaries: \emph{For systems in which the regions $A_\Lambda$ have an asymptotically vanishing surface-to-volume ratio, entanglement-ergodicity is stable under quasi-local unitaries.} The precise meaning and formal proof of this statement is formulated in \ref*{app:quasilocal} of the Supplements.
+vii) With stronger assumptions on the regions $A_\Lambda$, we can extend the applicability of the definition of entanglement ergodicity to states related by quasi-local unitaries (those generated by time-evolution under local Hamiltonians): \emph{For systems in which the regions $A_\Lambda$ have an asymptotically vanishing surface-to-volume ratio, entanglement-ergodicity is stable under quasi-local unitaries.} The precise meaning and formal proof of this statement is formulated in \ref*{app:quasilocal} of the Supplements.
 Intuitively it follows by observing that time evolution under a local Hamiltonian for a finite time can only decrease the entropy of a sub-region by an amount that is proportional to its boundary, since the entropy has to ``flow'' out of the subregion through its boundary.

 \emph{Consequences of entanglement-ergodicity.} Let us now discuss the consequences of entanglement-ergodicity.
 We first state a result on the diagonal entropy in entanglement-ergodic systems, to then turn to the implication that entanglement-ergodic systems equilibrate exponentially well.